Pulmonx (LUNG)

 Glen French, President & Chief Executive Officer

-Mr. French has over 30 years of experience in the medical device industry.
-He served as Pulmonx's President and Chief Executive Officer from December 2014 to March 2023, and resumed the position in October 2025.
-Prior to Pulmonx, he was President, Pulmonary Endoscopy at Boston Scientific Corporation following its acquisition of Asthmatx, Inc., which he co-founded and served as CEO.
-He also co-founded and was CEO of Broncus Technologies, Inc., and co-founded and was a Board Member of NDO Surgical, Inc.
+Glen French has over 30 years of experience in the medical device industry.
+He served as Pulmonx's President and Chief Executive Officer from December 2014 to March 2023, and resumed the position in October 2025, having maintained continuous service on the company's Board.
+French previously co-founded and served as Chief Executive Officer of Asthmatx, Inc., which was acquired by Boston Scientific Corporation.
+He also co-founded and led Broncus Technologies, Inc. and was a co-founder and board member of NDO Surgical, Inc. French has co-founded, built, and sold three medical device companies and took a fourth company (Pulmonx) public.

 Derrick Sung, Ph.D., Chief Operating Officer & Chief Financial Officer

-Dr. Sung brings over 20 years of finance, strategy, and commercial experience in the medical device industry.
-He has served as Chief Operating Officer and Chief Financial Officer for Pulmonx since November 2025, and previously served as Chief Financial Officer from July 2018 to October 2023.
-Before his current role at Pulmonx, he was Chief Financial Officer at Aerin Medical until November 2025.
-Prior to joining Pulmonx in 2018, Dr. Sung was Executive Vice President, Strategy & Corporate Development at iRhythm Technologies, Inc., where he helped guide the company through a successful IPO.
-He also spent seven years on Wall Street as a senior equity research analyst covering the medical device sector.
+Derrick Sung brings over 20 years of finance, strategy, and commercial experience across various facets of the medical device industry.
+He has served as Chief Operating Officer and Chief Financial Officer for Pulmonx since November 2025, and previously served as Chief Financial Officer for Pulmonx from July 2018 to October 2023.
+Prior to rejoining Pulmonx, Sung served as Chief Financial Officer at Aerin Medical until November 2025.
+Before his initial tenure at Pulmonx, he was Executive Vice President, Strategy & Corporate Development at iRhythm Technologies, Inc. (NASDAQ: IRTC), where he helped guide the company through a successful IPO.
+He also spent seven years on Wall Street as a senior equity research analyst covering the medical device sector for Sanford C. Bernstein & Company.

 Lisa Paul, Chief People Officer

-Ms. Paul has over 30 years of Human Resources leadership experience across medical device, technology, services, and communications companies.
-Before joining Pulmonx, she served as Chief People Officer at Natus Medical Incorporated from 2019-2022 and as EVP, Chief Human Resources Officer at Oclaro Technology Incorporated from 2014-2018.
-She has also held HR leadership roles at Flex, Cisco Systems, and Sun Microsystems.
+Lisa Paul possesses over 30 years of Human Resources leadership experience within medical device, technology, services, and communications companies.
+Before joining Pulmonx, Paul was the Chief People Officer at Natus Medical Incorporated from 2019 to 2022 and Executive Vice President, Chief Human Resources Officer at Oclaro Technology Incorporated from 2014 to 2018.

 AI Analysis | Feedback